 With a bit of work using the Fabra Cadabra and the Magic Rub Bar, it's all clean again.

 GETTING RIGHT IN THERE

 If the hoodlining is textured, with small indentations moulded in it, you may find that the cloth or bar cannot get them.
-For this you can use a soft bristle toothbrush to spot clean the marks with the Fabra Cadabra., Again use a gentle, circular motion.
+For this you can use a soft brush like our Pouncer to spot clean the marks with the Fabra Cadabra.
+Again use a gentle, circular motion.
 Some marks, especially those that have been on the car for a long period may be quite difficult to entirely remove, so remember it is ALWAYS best to clean any marks off as soon as they happen.

 There are two different types of fabric hoodliners, the suspended version with the cloth draped over a series of bars, and an air gap between it and the roof.
 With this type you have to be very gentle, so you do not stretch the material and so it sags later.
 And there is the moulded type, that has the fabric glued into a moulded foam surface in the roof.
 With this type the biggest concern is the glue losing its bond and detaching the material from the roof, so it is VERY important that you do not repeatedly over saturate the fabric which can break the glues bond and cause this.
 If you have a glued on/ moulded foam roof that is more than 10 years old, we do not reccomend cleaning it, as the glues bond is potentially very weak and could fail.

 Our methods below are reasonably similar to cleaning the vinyl hoodliner roof except you do not apply as much of the Fabra Cadabra or saturate the material as much as you can with the Vinyl roofs.
 You will also need to wait for it to totally dry if you wish to give it a second clean.
 Use a gentle side to side motion when cleaning, to make sure the fabric does not stretch and sag.
 Likewise using the side to side action will prevent the fabric bundling up into balls and creating piling.